Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Introduction

 On the other hand, in the heavy tailed case $d < \alpha < d+2$, Pastur~\cite{Pas77} determined the moment asymptotics

 as $t$ goes to $\infty$, where

 In contrast to \eqref{DV}, this leading term does not depend on $\kappa$ and is determined only by the potential.
-Indeed, a key step in Pastur's proof was proving the asymptotic equivalence between the left-hand side of \eqref{Pas} and $\E_{\nu}[\exp\{ -t V_{\omega}(0) \}]$.
+Indeed, a key step in Pastur's proof was proving the asymptotic equivalence between the left hand side of \eqref{Pas} and $\E_{\nu}[\exp\{ -t V_{\omega}(0) \}]$.